- About TLA

 - specify the category for which the entry is submitted.
 (See the list under “Categories.”)

-Eligible period and supporting materials: Entries may cover PR activities conducted since 2009.
+Eligible period and supporting materials: Entries may cover PR activities conducted in the past two years.
 All entries and supporting materials will remain with TLA.
 The Association reserves the right to publish any and all entries on the TLA website as part of the “best practices” section of the TLA PR Rx Toolkit website.
 Only items for which the sender has copyright ownership may be sent.

 Format of entries: Entries should include no more than two pages of description.
 The bulk of the entry should include the actual products and examples of the PR effort.
 Supplemental materials may include, but are not limited to, photographs, scrapbooks, CDs, DVDs, announcements, and documents.
 Please note that all audio and visual materials must be submitted in digital form.
 You may also submit a Web link for your entry.No audiotapes or videotapes will be accepted.
 Entries are submitted by mailing the application and any materials to the TLA Office at noted below.